 They are less polluting, presenting an excellent performance, given that the torque is constant, being immediately available, the autonomy is ever higher.
 In addition to the availability of the charging network, and the maintenance costs are much lower if compared to combustion engine vehicles.
 Check in detail the countless advantages of having an electric vehicle:

-If we do a comparative analysis of the entire life cycle, we conclude that the electric vehicle is, on average, 63% less polluting than combustion engine vehicles (source Transport & Environment); furthermore, in Portugal the production of electricity is increasingly coming from renewable sources (on average, the energy mix is of 50%, but there are days when it reaches 80% - www.electricitymap.org)
+If we do a comparative analysis of the entire life cycle, we conclude that the electric vehicle is, on average, between 66% and 69% less polluting than gasoline vehicles (source International Council on Clean Transportation); furthermore, in Portugal the production of electricity is increasingly coming from renewable sources (on average, the energy mix is of 50%, but there are days when it reaches 80% - www.electricitymap.org)

 With an electric vehicle, there is no need for liquid fuel nor oil changes.
 In fact, the maintenance costs associated to the internal combustion engine are eliminated, which represents an enormous saving on the user’s wallet.